-Governments around the world are now shifting towards renewable sources of energy instead of using oil and gas generated from fossil fuels.
+Governments around the world are now shifting towards renewable and clean energy source instead of using oil and gas generated from fossil fuels.
 And the number of cities realizing the benefits of cleaner energy is increasing.

 A report by the CDP, a global environmental impact non-profit organization previously known as the Carbon Disclosure Project, revealed that there are now more than 100 cities which get at least 70% of their electricity from various renewable sources.
 These cities include Seattle, Washington; Oslo, Norway; Vancouver, Canada; and Nairobi, Kenya.